Ladadoos/bf-effect-editor/.gitlab/issue_templates/Bug.md

 ## How to reproduce

-(What can someone reproduce the bug?)
+(How can someone reproduce the bug?)

 ## Expected behavior